VSDSquadron/PCB_VSDSquadronFM_Shield/Keyboard_PCB_LEDs_Shield/README.md

 - **KiCad EDA 8.0.7**: For schematic capture, PCB layout, and 3D rendering.
 - **VSDSquadron FM**: For firmware development.
-- Additional software for BOM generation and assembly.
+- **JLC PCB Fabrication Toolkit**: Additional software for BOM generation and assembly.
-- Additional Libraries from Plugin and Content Manager.
+- **Kibuzzard**: Additional Library from Plugin and Content Manager.
-- ?
-Info about  libs used ?

 ---